 - Go in short strokes, and you might need to go over an area more than once

 - Rinse your razor frequently so it doesn’t clog!

 Other Tips + Tricks for Shaving

-- Exfoliating before shaving will help you get a closer shave
+- Exfoliating or dry brushing before shaving will help you get a closer shave

 - I like to shave either while I’m showering or right after I shower so that my skin is warmed up and my pores are opened, it just seems easier!